How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 UV/LED lamp

-A UV/LED curing lamp is critical for gel nails because it hardens the polish, making it more durable and chip-resistant.
+A UV/LED curing lamp is critical for gel nails because it's used to harden the gel polish layers, making the gel nails more durable and chip-resistant.

-“Curing” is a term that refers to the process of drying gel nails.
+“Curing” is a term that refers to the process of drying gel nails under a UV/LED lamp.
 The chemical reaction activated by the light source quickly dries your nails so they don’t chip or smudge immediately after application.
-This quick-drying feature is one of the big benefits of a gel manicure or pedicure.
+This is how gel manicures last longer than most other nail manicures types.

 Cuticle oil

-Gel curing – and especially gel polish removal – can be drying for your nails and cuticles, so investing in cuticle oil helps to keep moisture in the skin or nail plate.
+Gel curing – and especially gel polish removal – can be drying for your nails, cuticles and surrounding skin, so investing in cuticle oil helps to keep moisture in the skin and your nail plate.

 Cuticle pusher